 What do you want to learn?
 How far you go is up to you!

-*** Lesson Details *** For the beginning student we start with the fundamentals, the things you must know in order to begin playing songs, as well as to create a solid foundation upon which you will build your skill set - whether for fun or for career potentials.
-And I remind everyone to remember to have fun, and not stay so strict with studying, but to venture out into the unknown, using what they've learned as a springboard to discover new things.
+st know in order to begin playing songs, all the right ingredients to create a solid foundation upon which you will build your skill set - whether for fun or for career potentials.
+Students are encouraged to study and to venture out into the unknown, using what they're learning as a springboard to discover new things.

-For everyone, I remind them that learning is individual as anything else in life.
+Learning is individual as anything else in life.
 Everyone learns at a different pace.
-But with patience and persistence, if they do the work, there will be results that can be measured.
+But with patience and persistence, if you do the work, there will be results that can be measured.